NikitaKemarskiy/os-labs/lab2/README.md

-# Lab 1 - Allocator
+# Lab 2 - Allocator with paging
 ## DESCRIPTION
 ## About allocator